faranalytics/dialog/README.md

 #### Environment variables

-Each example includes a `.env.template` file with the variables required to contruct the respective instance:
+Each example includes a `.env.template` file with the variables required to construct the respective instance:

 - `TWILIO_ACCOUNT_SID`
 - `TWILIO_AUTH_TOKEN`